braze-inc/braze-docs/_docs/_hidden/private_betas/array_of_objects.md

 ![Filter by pet type equals snake][3]

 Or you might filter for pets that have a `type` of `dog`.
-Here a user has at least one dog, so that user qualifies into the segment of "any user who has at least one pet of type dog".
+Here a user has at least one dog so that user qualifies into the segment of "any user who has at least one pet of type dog".

 ![Filter by pet type equals dog][2]